huweim/huweim.github.io/content/post/实验_编译运行cuTLASS和cuBLAS.md

 Tile: partitions of a tensor that have constant extents and layout known at compile time

+## 3.5 align 含义

+`cutlass_tensorop_f16_s884gemm_f16_64x64_32x2_tn_align8.cu`

+In the case of this Cutlass file, the "align8" suffix indicates that the matrix data is aligned to an 8-byte boundary.
+This can help improve performance when the matrix multiplication algorithm accesses the matrix data.

 ## 3.5 CUTLASS Profiler :star:

 The CUTLASS Profiler is a command-line driven test and profiling environment for CUTLASS computations defined in the CUTLASS Instance Library.
 The CUTLASS Profiler is capable of executing each GEMM, Sparse Gemm, Conv2d, and Conv3d kernel.